GriffithUniLibrary/advanced-data-wrangle-2/content/1-setup.md

 The datasets used in this workshop were downloaded and adapted from:

 - The State of Queensland (2017).
 Shark Control Program catch statistics, [https://www.data.qld.gov.au/dataset/shark-control-program-shark-catch-statistics](https://www.data.qld.gov.au/dataset/shark-control-program-shark-catch-statistics). © 2022 The State of Queensland, licensed under a Creative Commons Attribution 4.0 International licence, CC BY 4.0.

-The original dataset present details of numbers of sharks caught in the Shark Control program by species, date of capture and location and other variables.

 - Bureau of Meterology (2017).
 Daily rainfall: Gold Coast Seaway, retrieved 26 September 2022, [http://www.bom.gov.au/climate/data/#textoption](http://www.bom.gov.au/climate/data/#textoption). © Copyright Commonwealth of Australia 2022, Bureau of Meteorology.